-When marijuana is ‘medical,’ a doctor determines a safe dose.
-And when it is ‘recreational,’ there is no such limit… teen users don’t realize there should be.
+When marijuana is ‘medicinal,’ a doctor determines a safe dose.
+When it is ‘recreational,’ there is no such limit… teen users don’t realize there should be.

 Now let’s talk about long-term.
 Our troubled children are already slipping behind their peers in important ways, which can include school; emotional maturity (certainly); and physical health (such as gut and digestive problems).
 Marijuana will add to your teen’s problems by causing lethargy, impaired memory, and cognitive delays.

 We can’t pretend or assume marijuana is safe anymore, regardless of its legality or medicinal uses.

 “Increasing levels of cannabis use at ages 14-21 resulted in lower levels of degree attainment by age 25, lower-income at age 25, higher levels of welfare dependence, higher unemployment, lower levels of relationship satisfaction, and lower levels of life satisfaction.”

 –Cannabis use and later life outcomes.
 Fergusson DM, Boden JM, Addiction; Pp: 969-76; Vol: 103(6), June 2008

 I worked with adolescents in residential care and in the juvenile justice system who regularly used marijuana when they could.
 A young man on my caseload grew noticeably depressed after he started smoking regularly, and his anxiety, irritability, and paranoia increased.
 He said that smoking helped him feel better, but he couldn’t observe what I and other social workers observed over time.
 Smoking marijuana, ironically, was temporarily relieving him of its own side-effects.

 A clarification about the two substances in marijuana – The plant Cannabis sativa has two chemicals of interest: